-In June 2016, the FASB issued ASU No. 2016-13 Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments.
-The amendments in this ASU introduce broad changes to accounting for credit impairment of financial instruments.
+In June 2016, the FASB issued ASU No. 2016-13 Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments (Topic 326).
+The amendments in this and the related ASUs introduce broad changes to accounting for credit impairment of financial instruments.
 The primary updates include the introduction of a new current expected credit loss ("CECL") model that is based on expected rather than incurred losses and amendments to the accounting for impairment of fixed maturity securities available for sale.
 This update is effective for annual periods beginning after December 15, 2019, including interim periods within those fiscal years.
-Early adoption is permitted for annual periods beginning after December 15, 2018, including interim periods within those fiscal years.
-We are still evaluating the effect this new guidance will have on our consolidated financial statements and related disclosures and have not yet concluded on its effects.
-We do not plan to early adopt the standard.
+We are finalizing the effect this new guidance will have on our Consolidated Financial Statements and related disclosures.
+Based on our implementation analysis performed, we have concluded that the overall effect of Topic 326 is not expected to be material to the Consolidated Financial Statements upon adoption.
+We did not early adopt this standard.

 In January 2017, the FASB issued ASU 2017-04 Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 The guidance simplifies the measurement of goodwill impairment by removing step 2 of the goodwill impairment test, which requires the determination of the fair value of individual assets and liabilities of a reporting unit.
 The new guidance requires goodwill impairment to be measured as the amount by which a reporting unit's carrying value exceeds its fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 The amendments should be applied on a prospective basis.
-The new standard is effective for fiscal years beginning after December 15, 2019 with early adoption permitted for interim or annual goodwill impairment tests performed after January 1, 2017.
-We do not expect this guidance to have a material impact on our consolidated financial statements and related disclosures and do not plan to early adopt.
+The new standard is effective for fiscal years beginning after December 15, 2019.
+We do not expect this guidance to have a material impact on our consolidated financial statements and related disclosures and did not early adopt this standard.